-In 1806, the “Casa y Compañía de Comercio de Viñeros de Málaga” was founded by royal decree: "To the adulterate To prevent the grapes as much as possible, labels of origin, which are difficult to falsify, are applied to the vessels, boxes or bales they contain.
-Two smart people are selected to make sure the wines are as perfect as possible. " On 1 July 1900, a strict regulation was adopted and the origin certified by a certificate of origin.
-In the mid-19th century, the province of Málaga was still the second largest Spanish wine-growing region, with 100,000 hectares of vineyards.
-Especially by the Phylloxera disaster There was a considerable reduction.
+In 1806 the “Casa y Compañía de Comercio de Viñeros de Málaga” was founded by royal decree: “Um das adulterate To prevent the grapes as much as possible, originals are applied to the containers, boxes or bales that contain them, which are difficult to forge.
+Two intelligent people are selected to ensure that the wines are as perfect as possible ”.
+On July 1, 1900, strict regulations were passed and the ancestry certified by a certificate of origin.
+In the middle of the 19th century, the province of Málaga was the second largest Spanish wine-growing region with 100,000 hectares of vineyards.
+Especially through the Phylloxera disaster there was a significant reduction.

 Today, the vineyard area only comprises around 12,000 hectares, of which the DO area around 1,200 hectares.
 It is divided into the five subareas Axarquía (picture), Norte, Costa Occidental, Montes and the youngest Serranía de Ronda.
 The vineyards are located in 54 municipalities around the cities of Málaga and Estepona and inland up to the banks of the Genil at up to 700 meters above sea level.
 In the north, the soils are interspersed with lime.
 Clay slate predominates in the Axarquía in the northeast.
 In the east you can find chalk floors and in the Sierra sandy clay soils.